burdiuz/js-multibyte-stream/README.md

 ```
 1234trueHello
 ```
-Now it's shortest, but then, look at it's number and boolean values in binary format
+Now it's shortest, but then, look at it's number and boolean values in binary format(strings are more complicated to compact and usually they keep most of the occupied space).
 ```
 00000100 11010010 -- 1234 takes at least 2 bytes
 00000001 -- true takes at least one byte